Executing minimalist travel is simple:

 Noise-Deadening Ear Plugs: Howard Leight

 Earplugs are one of the most underrated travel items that exist.
 They’re like a mute button for the constant annoyances of travel.
 Screaming baby on an airplane?
 Loud party outside of your hotel room?
-Someone snoring in the bed next to you?
-Pop these in and enjoy the silence.
+Snoring in the bed next to you?
+Pop these in and enjoy the sweet silence.

 Travel Journal: Moleskine Soft Cover

-Whenever I travel without a journal, I feel naked and I’m a hell of a lot less productive.
+Whenever I travel without a journal, I feel naked, and I’m a hell of a lot less productive.
 But when I do bring my journal, I use it to take notes, make to-do lists, and recap my days.
-When my memory fails me one day, at least I’ll have my Moleskines to pore over and relive my glory years.
+When my memory fails me one day, I’ll have my Moleskines to pore over and relive my glory years.

 Titanium Water Bottle: Snow Peak Aurora

-Staying hydrated while traveling can be difficult, so I bring along an ultralight titanium water bottle everywhere I go.
-This isn’t my exact water bottle yet (I’m currently using this one), but I’m going to buy it as soon as I’m done traveling.
-It’s expensive, but I’m a gear nerd and can’t help myself.
+Staying hydrated while traveling can be difficult, so I bring an ultralight titanium water bottle everywhere I go.
+This bottle is a joy to travel with and a testament to perfectionist Japanese engineering.
+It’s expensive, but I’m a gear nerd and couldn’t help myself.

 Ready to travel with way less?

-Great, because I’m going to give you the exact packing list I use for minimalist trips of a week or more.
-I don’t pack the same way for every single trip, though, so here’s a brief overview of my setup, and a few different variations depending on my type of trip.
+Great, because I’ve given you the exact packing list I use for minimalist trips of a week or more.
+I don’t pack the same way for every trip, though, so here’s a brief overview of my setup and a few variations depending on my type of trip.

-Note: None of the following weights include the ‘in-transit clothing’ I wear while I’m traveling.
+Note: None of the following weights include the ‘in-transit clothing’ I wear while traveling.

-Remember this as you look over my packing list: What works for me might not work for you.
+Remember this as you review my packing list: What works for me might not work for you.

 Want to bring along your favorite pair of sandals?
-Do you think Bluetooth speaker are completely unnecessary?
+Do you think Bluetooth speakers are entirely unnecessary?
 Don’t want to bring your camera?
 Great!
 Bring what’s essential for you and leave everything else behind.

-And if, after reading over this packing list, you’re convinced that minimalist travel will leave you cold, dirty, and underprepared, give it a try anyway.
-You’ll be pleasantly surprised by how little you actually need.
+And if, after reading over this packing list, you’re convinced that minimalist travel will leave you cold, dirty, and underprepared, try it anyway.
+You’ll be pleasantly surprised by how little you need.

-Minimalist travel doesn’t come naturally to most people, plain and simple.
-We rely on our possessions for comfort and familiarity when traveling, so packing next to nothing can make us feel a bit vulnerable.
+Minimalist travel doesn’t come naturally to most people.
+When traveling, we rely on our possessions for comfort and familiarity, so packing next to nothing can make us feel a bit vulnerable.
 I get it.

-Because choosing to pack only what adds value (and nothing more) is a liberating and eye-opening experience.
-Less is more, in the world of travel, and all it takes is one perfectly-packed minimalist trip to understand why.
+Because choosing to pack only what adds value, and nothing more, is liberating and eye-opening.
+Less is more in the world of travel, and all it takes is one perfectly-packed minimalist trip to understand why.

-So, before your next trip — whether it’s a day, a week, or a year — I challenge you to give this Minimalist packing list a chance.
+So, before your next trip — whether it’s a day, a week, or a year — I challenge you to give minimalist packing a chance.
 You’ll experience the world light on your feet, with a clear mind and a heavy weight off your shoulders.